What is a Health & Safety policy?

 This part identifies your arrangements for managing and controlling Health & Safety risks.

-It should detail the specific systems and procedures used to implement the statement of intent.
+It should detail the specific systems and procedures used to put in place the statement of intent.
 This will include your organisation’s Health & Safety rules and procedures as well as its facilities such as first aid and washrooms.

 This part commonly includes risk assessments (including COSHH, PPE and manual handling).
-Arrangements for fire and other emergencies and for information, instruction, training and supervision should be included.
+Also, you should add arrangements for fire and other emergencies and for information, instruction, training and supervision.
 There should also be information about how particular arrangements are managed.

-Arrangements is likely to be the biggest part of your policy.
-Policies though are not supposed to be longwinded or complicated – yours should simply reflect what you do and how you manage it.
+The arrangements section is likely to be the biggest part of your policy.
+Policies though are not supposed to be complicated – yours should reflect what you do and how you manage it.

 Get Specialist Help

-A written Health & Safety policy is the centrepiece of safety management – it should clearly persuade, explain, assign and insist on responsibilities.
+A written Health & Safety policy is the centrepiece of safety management.
+It should clearly persuade, explain, assign and insist on the who, what, where and why you are managing risk.

-But if you feel you don’t have the necessary skill, experience or time, then let Ellis Whittam specialists tailor one to suit! (pun intended)
+But if you feel you don’t have the necessary skill, experience or time, then let Ellis Whittam specialists tailor one to suit.

-- expertly write your policy to keep you fully compliant
+- craft your policy to keep you fully compliant

 - wholly support you on site in Health & Safety matters